The Price of Love (Woof!) | Wealthsimple

 Let's break down your first-year budget:

 Veterinary Fees You're going to need spaying or neutering, vaccines, dental care, and check-ups.
 Depending on the pup's health, these check-ups might happen every few months or as often as every few weeks.It's hard to put a precise budget on all that stuff, since they can vary widely between breeds (and based on the cost of care in the city you're in).
-If you're super organized, you can call a vet and give them the pertinent info about your prospective dog and they can nail it down with a bit more specificity.
-(The Spruce Pets also has a pretty good cost-predictor.)All that said, $1,000 to $2,000 is a pretty good baseline.
+If you're super organised, you can call a vet and give them the pertinent info about your prospective dog and they can nail it down with a bit more specificity.
+(The Spruce Pets also has a pretty good cost-predictor.)All that said, £750 - 1,500 is a pretty good baseline.

 The Initial Toys, Collars, Beds, Leashes and Kennel Purchase You gotta buy all this stuff for the first time, and it stings.
 Your friends can help defray a lot of the costs — like baby clothes, hand-me-down puppy gear is great.
 Find someone with a recent puppy, and use your puppy to entice them to hand it over.

 Training You’ll probably want to teach your dog not to use your hand-loomed rug as a bathroom, and maybe even how to sit, heel, and, of course, play dead as you fire pretend revolvers in the air.
 Your decision is going to be about whether to spend time or money.
 With a few books, you could do it on your own.
-With group classes, you could spend a few hundred dollars and get mostly there.
-But if your dog is troublesome, or you're too busy, you may go for a doggie boarding camp, which generally cost somewhere between $1,330 CAD to $4,000.
+With group classes, you could spend a few hundred pounds and get mostly there.
+But if your dog is troublesome, or you're too busy, you may go for a doggie boarding camp, which generally cost somewhere between £1,000 and £3,000.

 Pet Insurance Pet insurance isn’t exactly like human insurance, but it can be valuable for the peace of mind it provides.
 It doesn’t defray all of the costs of ordinary care, but when medical fees reach into the thousands, or even tens of thousands, it’ll kick in and help cover costs until a certain maximum ceiling.
 Like human insurance, you have monthly premiums, and when incidents happen, you have varying co-pays and deductible rates (you'll pay more to keep your deductible lower).